cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 #### Vote Extension Persistence

-In order to make any data derived from vote extensions persistent, we propose to to allow application developers to "merge" the `processProposalState` into the `finalizeState`, such that when processing transactions during `FinalizeBlock`, the base state includes any state changes from processing votes extensions (see [`FinalizeBlock`](#finalizeblock-1) below).
+In order to make any data derived from vote extensions persistent, we propose to allow application developers to "merge" the `processProposalState` into the `finalizeState`, such that when processing transactions during `FinalizeBlock`, the base state includes any state changes from processing votes extensions (see [`FinalizeBlock`](#finalizeblock-1) below).